DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

 ---
 title: Adding placements if you belong to a school
-description: Based on our learnings from alpha, we continued exploring how schools might add placements to the service
+description: Based on our learnings from Alpha, we continued exploring how schools might add placements to the service
 date: 2024-02-22
 tags:
   - placements